SkygearIO/guides/how-to/how-to-view-the-logs-of-microservices.md

 ## Introduction

 In a lot of cases a developer will need to look at the logs of a service to monitor health status, trace a bug or evaluate performance.
-This section walks you through how can the logs of a microservice deployed to Skygear be retrieved.
+This section walks you through how can you check the logging of a microservice deployed to Skygear be retrieved.

 ## Prerequisites